Folium Systems

 Guide section

-Before an open-source agent, model route, memory branch, prompt, or workflow behavior is adopted, Folium can test runtime class, local-model fit, repeatability, monitoring, fallback, held-out performance, and independent readback.
+Before an open-source agent, model route, memory branch, prompt, or process behavior is adopted, Folium can test runtime class, local-model fit, repeatability, monitoring, fallback, held-out performance, and independent readback.

 • AI route and memory governance